Emma McKeon: International Swimming League (ISL)

-McKeon is a member of the London Roar team and she competed in the 2019 inaugural season of the International Swimming League (ISL).
-The ISL is an annual professional swimming league featuring a team-based competition format with fast paced race sessions.
-10 teams featuring the world’s best swimmers compete.
+McKeon was a member of the London Roar team and she competed in the 2019 and 2021 seasons of the International Swimming League (ISL).
+The ISL is an annual professional swimming league featuring a team-based competition format with fast-paced race sessions.
+10 teams featuring the world's best swimmers compete.

 2021 Swimming World Cup

 Stops 1—2: Berlin and Budapest

 McKeon was the overall highest scoring female competitor at the short course 2021 FINA Swimming World Cup stop in Budapest, Hungary.
 Among the events she won in Budapest was the 50 metre butterfly in which she finished first with a time of 24.97 seconds.
 In the 100 metre freestyle, McKeon dropped almost half a second from her time at the first World Cup stop to win the gold medal in a time of 50.58 seconds which tied the World Cup record set by Sarah Sjöström of Sweden in 2017.
 Prior to stop two in Budapest, at the first stop in Berlin, she swam a personal best time in the 100 metre freestyle with a time of 50.96 seconds and won the gold medal.
 For the first two World Cup stops, Berlin and Budapest, McKeon was the highest scoring female competitor both at each individual stop and combined across both stops.
 McKeon's total score for the Budapest stop, 58.3 points, was the highest individual score by any competitor, male or female, for the first two stops of the World Cup circuit, with the only other competitors scoring in the 58 point range being Matthew Sates of South Africa who scored 58.2 points in Berlin, Tom Shields of the United States who scored 58.1 points in Budapest, and Kira Toussaint of the Netherlands who scored 58.1 points in Budapest.
 McKeon's moment where she tied the World Cup record set by Sarah Sjöström was ranked by FINA as the number five moment from the entire 2021 Swimming World Cup.